stormalf/porth/README.md

     OPENW: keyword to open a file (write mode only)
     READF: read content from file to a buffer
     WRITEF: write content from buffer to a file
+    DIVMOD: keyword to divide and return 2 values on stack (result and reminder)

 ## release notes